 Spend a few minutes analysing the question before writing your essay.

-If you do not take the time to analyse the question, you could end up writing a completely different essay, or your essay may not have an opinion even thought the Task question has asked for it.
+If you do not take the time to analyse the question you could end up writing a completely different essay, or your essay may not have an opinion even though the Task question has asked for it.

 Example Task 2 question

-Many IELTS candidates now will start to write about language learning in general or how kids learn languages.… this is not specific and you will lose marks, so we need to look at the Topic Keywords now.
+Some IELTS candidates now will start to write about language learning in general or how kids learn languages.
+This is not specific and you will lose marks, so we need to look at the Topic Keywords now.

 Topic Keywords: better, children, learning a foreign language, primary school, secondary school.

-So it is clear that the essay should be about ‘whether youngsters should begin to learn language at either primary school or secondary school’.
+So it is clear that the essay should be about ‘whether youngsters should begin to learn a new language at either primary school or secondary school’.
 You will need to explain and give examples of one advantage and one disadvantage.
-The question is actually asking for you opinion. see below about instruction words.
+The question is actually asking for your opinion. see below about instruction words.

-The instruction words ‘Do the advantages outweigh the disadvantages?’
+The instruction words are here: ‘Do the advantages outweigh the disadvantages?’
 This is asking which side you think is stronger, the advantage or disadvantage?

 These words show what you have to write about and also indicate what kind of essay it should be.
-In this case it’s asking if the advantages outweigh the disadvantages.
-The key word ‘outweigh’ means in other words: ‘are the advantages stronger than the disadvantages?’
+In this case, it’s asking if the advantages outweigh the disadvantages.
+The keyword ‘outweigh’ means: ‘are the advantages stronger than the disadvantages?’
 You also need to state your opinion in the thesis statement and body paragraphs.

 More examples of instruction words.

 - Discuss both views and give your own opinion.
-(Discussion essay)
+(Discussion essay with opinion)